 Permanent records of each principal evaluation will be maintained in the principal's personnel file.
-All evaluation records will be kept confidential within the parameters identified in state and federal law regarding the right to privacy.
+All evaluation records, including rebuttal/appeal documentation, will be kept confidential within the parameters identified in state and federal law regarding the right to privacy.